-If you or your child has been charged with a juvenile offense in Pennsylvania, the consequences can be more serious than you might think.
+If you or your child faces a juvenile offense charge in Pennsylvania, the consequences can be more serious than you might think.
 Just because the charges involve a minor does not mean the court will be lenient.
 Contact our juvenile criminal defense attorneys immediately to defend you and your rights.

 Juveniles convicted of a crime can spend months or years in a juvenile detention facility in Pennsylvania.
-As a result, your child might not be able to do certain things as a minor or an adult because of the juvenile conviction:
+As a result, your child might not be able to do certain things as a minor or an adult because of the juvenile conviction, such as:

 Pennsylvania’s legal system defines a juvenile as anyone between the ages of 10 and 18 years old.
 Under this system, supervision of juvenile offenders can continue until the person is 21 years old.
-An exception includes murder.
-Anyone charged with homicide in Pennsylvania will be charged as an adult.
-Other exceptions include certain violent crimes committed by a person 15 years old or older that has been previously adjudicated delinquent of certain violent crimes, including rape, robbery, and kidnapping.
+An exception includes murder; anyone charged with homicide in Pennsylvania will be charged as an adult.
+Other exceptions include when someone is 15 years or older and a previously adjudicated delinquent commits certain violent crimes such as rape, robbery, and kidnapping.

 Pennsylvania’s juvenile justice system has many unique rules which make this legal system different from the criminal justice system for adults in Pennsylvania.
 Some of the differences include:

 Juvenile offenses cover a wide range.
-Some of the most common offenses minors under 18 years old are charged with include:
+Some of the most common offenses minors under 18 years old face include:

 Put your trust in a law firm that puts your best interests first.
 We offer a free case evaluation to all potential clients.

 Free Consultation.
 No Obligation.
 Fast Reply.
 Find out how we can help you.